-Do you really want to travel to China and looking for how to?
+Do you want to travel to China and look for how to?
 Jump in here.
 Life is either a daring adventure or nothing at all.
-And so, have you ever dare to live the life that you have always wanted?
+And so, have you ever dared to live the life that you have always wanted?

 But you need not be unsettled or over-bothered about the process of actually getting there as we provide a comprehensive step-by-step guide in this article on how to legally travel to China.